calcium1528/gt-reprise/general/reality.md

 A SAVE point provides a SAVE file interface, which lets entities interact with files using SAVE file functions.

 Only certain people with Determination are able to:
-- Possess 1 personal SAVE file of 1 timeline at a time.
+- Possess only 1 personal SAVE file linked to 1 timeline.
 - Access and modify SAVE files using SAVE file functions.
 - Directly bring up the SAVE file interface when they wish to without needing a SAVE point.

 #### SAVE file functions
 The four currently known file functions are *SAVE*, *LOAD*, *RESET*, and *ERASE*.
+These can only modify the user's own SAVE file.

 These file functions do not necessarily affect everyone equally.
 Some people may retain memories or awareness of previous versions of a timeline.

 Each file function has a dedicated ability.
-- *SAVE*: Records the current state of a timeline, and lets the user save it to a SAVE file.
-If they choose to save to an existing file, its previous contents will be overwritten.
+- *SAVE*: Records the current state of the timeline, and either makes a new SAVE file (if the user doesn't already have one) or overwrites their existing file.
-- *LOAD*: Restores a timeline's state to the state recorded by the user's chosen SAVE file, and physically moves them to that timeline at the destination they last performed a SAVE.
+- *LOAD*: Restores the timeline's state to the state recorded by the user's SAVE file, and physically moves them to the destination they last performed a SAVE.
-- *RESET*: Restores a timeline's state to a certain point in time, and permamently erases the SAVE file the user has associated with that timeline.
+- *RESET*: Restores the timeline's state to a certain point in time, and permamently destroys the user's SAVE file.
-- *ERASE*: Permamently erases the user's chosen SAVE file.
+- *ERASE*: Permamently destroys the user's SAVE file.

+Exceptions arise when an user with a Determination SOUL has another's Determination magic, in which they are able to also access the other user's file (see Chara in S1E3).

-### Timeline
+### Timeline (pending rewrite)
 A timeline is a continuous sequence of events, generally of existence, making up a universe’s history.<br>

 A timeline, in normal conditions, only ever has one SAVE file, and it is frequently updated over time.<br>